TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 1/Proverbs 1.14.md

 ---

-Thou shalt cast thy lot among us; We will all have one purse:
+You shall cast your lot among us.
+We'll all have one purse."